conrad619/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4200-Breakout-Board/Datasheet/README.md

 ### Overview

-Figure 2 below shows the top view of the RAK4200 WisBee™ Breakout Module:
+The RAK4200 WisBee™ Breakout Module is shown in Figure 2.
+It displays the top view of the module.

 <rk-img
   src="/assets/images/wisduo/rak4200-breakout-board/datasheet/rak4200-breakout-board-illustration.png"